Floorp-Projects/Floorp/mobile/android/android-components/README.md

 * ⚪ [**Session**](components/feature/session/README.md) - A component that connects an (concept) engine implementation with the browser session and storage modules.

-* 🔴 [**Session-Bundling**](components/feature/session-bundling/README.md) - A session storage implementation that saves the state of sessions in grouped bundles (e.g. by time) in a database.

 * 🔴 [**Sync**](components/feature/sync/README.md) -A component that provides synchronization orchestration for groups of (concept) SyncableStore objects.

 * 🔴 [**Tabs**](components/feature/tabs/README.md) - A component that connects a tabs tray implementation with the session and toolbar modules.